 If the child is not living with or being maintained by their parents, the person caring for the child may get Child Benefit.

 |Twins||€210 for each child (1½ times the single rate for one child)|

 |Other Multiple Births||€280 for each child (double the rate for one child)|

 Child Benefit is paid on the first Tuesday of every month.
 You usually get your first payment the month after your child is born.

-You must have a verified MyGovID to use MyWelfare.
+The quickest way to apply for Child Benefit is through MyWelfare.ie.
+You must have a verified MyGovID to use this service.
 (Please note that you can only claim online if you are invited to do so by the Department.)

 If you are already getting Child Benefit, your new baby is added to your existing claim (after the birth is registered) and payment begins automatically from the month after the birth.
 We will send you a letter confirming your payment.

 Operational guidelines describe the processes and procedures that staff in the department follow when carrying out their work.